oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

 There are two ways to create a connection to Oracle Autonomous Database using python-oracledb driver:
 - **Standalone connections**: [standalone connections](https://python-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html#standaloneconnection) are useful when the application needs a single connection to the database.
 Connections are created by calling **oracledb.connect()**
 - **Pooled connections**: [connection pooling](https://python-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html#connpooling) is important for performance when applications frequently connect and disconnect from the database.
 Pools support Oracle's [high-availability](https://python-oracledb.readthedocs.io/en/latest/user_guide/ha.html#highavailability) features and are recommended for applications that must be reliable.
 Small pools can also be useful for applications that want a few connections available for infrequent use.
-Pools are created with **oracledb.create_pool()** at application initialization time, and then **ConnectionPool.acquire()** can be called to obtain a connection from the pool
+Pools are created with **oracledb.create_pool()** at application initialization time, and then **ConnectionPool.acquire()** can be called to obtain a connection from the pool.

-Connect to the Oracle database and print the version of the database via python.
-(This confirms you are connected to an Oracle instance and returns the database version.)
+Connect to the Oracle database and print the version of the database via Python.
+This confirms you are connected to an Oracle instance and returns the database version.

-1. Review the code contained in *connect.py*:
+1. in Code Editor, review the code contained in *connect.py*:

 ````
 <copy>